Skip to Content

 • 6 major required credits that also count toward general education

-• 34 additional credits to complete the general education requirements,
+• 34 additional credits to complete the general education requirements

-• 45 credits of open electives (15 must be at the 3000/4000 level)
+• 45 credits of general electives (15 must be at the 3000/4000 level)

 Major Requirements (42 credits)